bakunawa-ops/Bakunawa-Sec/README.md

 ## Welcome to Jong Pairez GitHub Page

 **Jong Pairez** is a Tech Support with a background in Research and Design.
-He integrates artistic practice in end-user computing by applying creative approaches with working around technology.
+He integrates artistic practice in end-user computing by applying creative approaches in working around with technology.
 He loves listening to Death Metal and enjoys hacking inexpensive single-board-computers to simulate recent enterprise IT Infrastructures.
 This GitHub page is his simple laboratory for Bakunawa-Sec.

 ### Bakunawa-Sec